Heat kernel analysis on diamond fractals: Continuity estimates of the heat semigroup

+The proof of Theorem~\ref{T:BE_Finfty} is presented in detail at the end of the section and it relies as in Theorem~\ref{T:LipFinfty} on the corresponding result for the approximating spaces $F_i$.
+In contrast to the latter, the ``chain property'' from Lemma~\ref{L:chain_cond} turns out crucial to reduce the analysis of pair-point configurations to the case of pairs that belong to the same branch.
+We continue using the notation $\theta_x:=\phi_{i0}(x)$ for any $x\in F_i$, $i\geq 1$ and $\theta_x:=\Phi_0(x)$ if $x\in F_\infty$.

-\end{theorem} \begin{remark} It is worthwhile pointing out that the estimate is independent of the parameter sequence $\mcN$ that gives the number of copies (``parallel universes'', as named in~\cite{BE04}) of a level that give rise to the next. \end{remark}
+\begin{remark} It is worthwhile pointing out that, in view of the estimate~\eqref{E:BE_infty_01}, the constant $C$ appears to be independent of the parameter sequence $\mcN$ that gives the number of copies (``parallel universes'', as named in~\cite{BE04}) of a level that give rise to the next. \end{remark}